AndreWohnsland/TimeTracker/README.md

 # Adjust Past Values

-In a future version there will be the possibility to adjust or add past values.
-This will be done over the `Options > Add Old Events` setting, which currently got no function.
+To enter values you have missed, you can switch to past entry mode.
+This can be done over the `Options > Switch to Past Entry` setting.
 A date can be selected with the according action to insert past values.
+To go back to the default option, click the shown back button.

 # ToDo's

-- Give the possibility to enter past values
 - Give the possibility to adjust or at least delete old events after a confirmation prompt (over the report window)
+- Implement a proper update logic to only use latest releases